zearp/Nucintosh/README.md

 + When you see ```Forcing CS_RUNTIME for entitlement``` displayed macOS did not hang; its sealing the filesystem, do ***not*** reboot!

 ## Monterey
-Both beta 1, 2 and 3 are working.
+Currently all beta builds including 3 are working.
 Only tested upgrading from Big Sur to Monterey with beta 1.
-From here on out I will pretty much only do clean installs.
+From here on out I will pretty much only do clean installs or upgrades from within Monterey.

 + Monterey needs its own version of Airportitlwm, download the kext [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/AirportItlwm.kext-Monterey.zip) and put it in the kext folder replacing the other one
-+ For Intel bluetooth you need to replace ```IntelBluetoothInjector.kext``` with ```BlueToolFixup.kext``` from [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/BlueToolFixup.kext.zip)
++ For bluetooth you need to replace ```IntelBluetoothInjector.kext``` with ```BlueToolFixup.kext``` from [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/BlueToolFixup.kext.zip)
 + In the config file you must set ```SecureBootModel``` to ```Disabled``` and resetting nvram, in some cases a clean install is needed

 ## Thunderbolt